-'''

-ln /etc/init.d/script_name
+ln /sbin/init.d/script_name /sbin/rc#.d/S##script_name

-/etc/rc#.d/S##script name

-'''

-When you type the command to create this link, add an uppercase "S" and a 2-digit sequence number preceding the name of the script file.
+When you type the command to create the link, add an uppercase "S" and a two-digit sequence number preceding the name of the script file.
 "S" indicates a start-up file.
-The sequence number is necessary because files in the rc directory are executed in order of their numbers.
-This file should be executed last, so you should use a sequence number that follows all existing numbers in ASCII order.
+The sequence number is necessary because files in the rc directory are executed in numeric order.
+This file should be executed last, so use a number that comes after all existing numbers in ASCII sort order.

-You can perform an |s command on the rc directory to view existing sequence numbers.
+You can perform an ls command on the rc directory to view existing numbers.
 For example:

 '''

-ls /etc/rc3.d/S
+ls /sbin/rc3.d/S

 '''